mlsec-group/adversarial-observations/README.md

 The results can then be evaluated using the notebook `plot_results.ipynb`, which reproduces all results, including the evaluation of the detectability.

+## Ablation study
+> python3 evaluate.py --epsilons 0.03 0.05 --offset 0 --locations 34 --target=wind

+> python3 evaluate.py --epsilons 0.03 0.05 --offset 34 --locations 34 --target=temperature

+> python3 evaluate.py --epsilons 0.03 0.05 --offset 68 --locations 32 --target=precipitation

+The results can then be evaluated using the notebook `plot_results.ipynb`, which reproduces all results, including the evaluation of the detectability.

 ## Case Studies on manipulating extreme weather predictions

 The case studies are realized as the following Jupyter Notebooks: